Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality

 \begin{proof} The empty bipartition $(\emptyset, \emptyset)$ corresponds to the weight $\de+\rho$.
-Now adding (resp. removing) a box in the $j$th column of the first partition corresponds to subtracting $\epsilon_j$ from (resp. adding $\epsilon_j$ to) the weight.
-On the other hand, adding (resp. removing) a box in the $(n-j)$th column of the second partition corresponds to adding $\epsilon_j$ to (resp. subtracting $\epsilon_{n-j}$ from) the weight.
-In any case, the result is an allowed weight if and only if adding (resp. removing) the box produces a new bipartition.
-Then the lemma follows from the definitions. \end{proof}
+Adding (resp. removing) a box in the $j$-th column of the first partition corresponds to subtracting $\epsilon_j$ from (resp. adding $\epsilon_j$ to) the weight.
+On the other hand, adding (resp. removing) a box in the $(n-j)$-th column of the second partition corresponds to adding $\epsilon_j$ to (resp. subtracting $\epsilon_{n-j}$ from) the weight.
+The result is then an allowed weight if and only if adding (resp. removing) the box produces a new bipartition.
+Then the claim follows from the definitions. \end{proof}